rozbb/draft-waict-transparency/draft-waict-transparency.md

 #### Initiating enrollment

 To enroll, the Site must provide its desired Logs and prove that it is indeed the Site.
-To facilitate this , the Enrollment Server exposes a single POST endpoint, at `https://$enrollment_server/set-site-logs`.
+To facilitate this , the Enrollment Server exposes a single POST endpoint, at `https://$enrollment_server/set-site-logs` (TODO: add some flexibility here, maybe `<submission prefix>/waict/v1/set-site-logs`, like [static-ct does](https://github.com/C2SP/C2SP/blob/main/static-ct-api.md#parameters)).
 A request to this endpoint is of the following form:
 ```javascript
 POST /set-site-logs
 Content-Type: application/json